ibm-cloud-docs/cis/api-change-log.md

 Support for NAPTR type DNS records
 :   The CIS API now supports Name Authority Pointer (NAPTR) type DNS records.
 NAPTR records map a domain name to a rewrite rule, enabling dynamic delegation and protocol and service discovery.

+## 2 June 2026
+{: #cis-june-0226}

+Support for Leaked credentials detection
+:    The Leaked credentials detection APIs can be configured to automatically check incoming authentication requests against known compromised username/password pairs, flagging or blocking logins where the credentials have been exposed in public data breaches.
+As opposed to the existing [Exposed Credentials Check ruleset](docs/cis?topic=cis-exposed-credentials-check-ruleset), this allows users to define exactly which fields in your own login requests to check.

 ## 3 May 2026
-{: #cis-may-030326}
+{: #cis-may-0326}

 Support for RayID log lookup
 :    Support has been added to the CIS API for retrieving logs associated with a specific RayID from your domain's traffic.
-For more information, see [Get logs by RayID](https://cloud.ibm.com/docs/apis/cis?code=go#get-logs-by-rayid).
+For more information, see [Get logs by RayID](/docs/apis/cis?code=go#get-logs-by-rayid).

 ## 28 April 2026
 {: #cis-april-2826}